s-victor/TinyPedal/docs/customization.md

 ## Pace notes
 `TinyPedal Pace Notes` data is stored as `TPPN` format (.tppn extension) under `TinyPedal\pacenotes` folder (default).
 Pace notes can be created or edited with [Track Notes Editor](#track-notes-editor) from `Tools` menu in main window.

-Pace notes data is mainly used for playback pace notes sounds for specific tracks.
+Pace notes data is mainly used for [Pace Notes Playback](#pace-notes-playback) for specific tracks.

 To allow `auto notes loading` function to work, pace notes file name must match same track map file name.